 • Flash and fast film (400 ASA) for night

-• Lots of film (64,100,200,400ASA).
+• Lots of films (64,100,200,400ASA).

-• Camera cleaning equipment and a good dust proof bag.
+• Camera cleaning equipment and a good dustproof bag.

 • Videos and digital cameras-bring spare batteries.